ARM-software/astc-encoder/Docs/Testing.md

 It can be useful for developers to rebuild the reference results for their local machine, in particular for measuring performance improvements.
-To build new reference CSVs, download the current reference binary (1.7) from GitHub for your host OS and place it in to the `./Binaries/1.7/` directory.
+To build new reference CSVs, download the current reference `astcenc` binary (1.7) from GitHub for your host OS and place it in to the `./Binaries/1.7/` directory.
 Once this is done, run the command:

-    python3 ./Test/astc_run_image_tests.py --encoder 1.7 \
-        --test-set all --repeats 5
+    python3 ./Test/astc_test_image.py --encoder 1.7 --test-set all --repeats 5

 ... to regenerate the reference CSV files.